Download Careers360 App

 Candidates, after completing the medical radiology and imaging technology course, can work in medical and imaging-related fields.
 There are various career options for candidates after completion of the MSc Radiology and Imaging Technology course in various fields.
 Some of the career options are Radiologists, MRI technologists, CT Scan technicians, and ultrasound technicians.

-Career Options after MSc Radio Imaging Technology
+Career Opportunities after MSc Radio Imaging Technology

 After completing MSc Radiology and Imaging Technology, there are ample opportunities in the field of medicine and healthcare.
 MSc Radiology and Imaging Technology salary in India will be based on their qualifications and experience.
 Some of the prominent job roles available in this field are mentioned below: